-Stocks included in Integrated Fisheries Management Plans
+Stocks included in Integrated Fisheries Management Plans (IFMPs) (%)

 Purpose: Provide a planning framework for the conservation and sustainable use of Canada’s fisheries, clearly outlining how a fishery will be managed over a given period.